 This guide covers everything NJ drivers need to know about wheel alignments in 2026: what they cost, what the service actually involves, when you need one, what causes your alignment to go bad, and why drivers in New Jersey need alignments more often than most.

-2-wheel alignment (front-end alignment): $80 to $120.
-This adjusts only the front wheels and is common for vehicles with a solid rear axle, including many trucks, older SUVs, and rear-wheel-drive cars.
+2-wheel alignment (front-end alignment) adjusts only the front wheels and is common for vehicles with a solid rear axle, including many trucks, older SUVs, and rear-wheel-drive cars.
 If your vehicle has a non-adjustable rear suspension, a front-end alignment is all you need.
+This is the more affordable option.

-4-wheel alignment (full alignment): $120 to $200.
-This adjusts all four wheels and is required for most modern cars, SUVs, crossovers, and any vehicle with independent rear suspension.
+4-wheel alignment (full alignment) adjusts all four wheels and is required for most modern cars, SUVs, crossovers, and any vehicle with independent rear suspension.
 Since most vehicles on the road today have adjustable rear suspension components, a 4-wheel alignment is the standard service.

 Several factors can push the cost toward the higher end of the range.